kilo10z/CKAD-CTJGP-CT/Pod Scheduling.md

 ## Pod Scheduling

 Here's a concise list of pod scheduling methods with brief descriptions:
-* Node Name: Schedules pods to specific nodes based on their names.
+* `Node Name`: Schedules pods to specific nodes based on their names.
-* Node Selectors: Constrains pod scheduling to nodes with specific labels.
+* `Node Selectors`: Constrains pod scheduling to nodes with specific labels.
-* Node Affinity: Directs pod scheduling based on node labels.
+* `Node Affinity`: Directs pod scheduling based on node labels.
 (Note: Kubernetes does not have a direct nodeAntiAffinity term.
 Instead, node anti-affinity is achieved through nodeAffinity with nodeSelectorTerms to exclude or include specific nodes.)
-* Pod Affinity and Pod Anti-Affinity: Manages pod placement based on the presence or absence of other specified pods on the same node.
+* `Pod Affinity and Pod Anti-Affinity`: Manages pod placement based on the presence or absence of other specified pods on the same node.
-* Taints and Tolerations: Regulates pod scheduling on nodes with particular taints.
+* `Taints and Tolerations`: Regulates pod scheduling on nodes with particular taints.

 ### Task 1: Pod Scheduling using Node Name